NannyML/nannyml/docs/quick.rst

 .. image:: ./_static/quickstart/quick-start-drift.svg

-The plots show JS-distance calculated between the chunk and the reference data for each feature.
-For `AGEP` and `RELP` one can see a mild shift starting around one-third of the analysis period and a high peak that likely corresponds to performance drop.
-Around the same time a similar peak can be notice for `SCHL`.
+The plots show JS-distance calculated between the reference data and each chunk for every feature.
+For **AGEP** and **RELP** one can see a mild shift starting around one-third of the analysis period and a high peak that likely corresponds to performance drop.
+Around the same time a similar peak can be notice for **SCHL**.
 Let's check whether the shift happens at the same time as the performance drop by :ref:`showing both results in single plot<compare_estimated_and_realized_performance>`:

 .. nbimport::